 The main provider of secondary mental health services in Kent is Kent and Medway Partnership Trust (KMPT).
+A list of services and providers is found in Appendix 1.
 For effective service planning, investment needs to be made appropriately across the mental health care pathways to maximise overall levels of mental wellness within the population.

 The term 'secondary' services for mental health must be used advisedly as current pathways of care are changing.
-In general this category refers to people with or in need of a diagnosis of a serious (sometimes referred to as severe) mental health illness, notably psychosis, bi-polar disorder, severe personality disorder and /or complex and psychotic depression.
-These are people who have disorders where the majority will have/ need a 'care programme' and thus be under the treatment of a 'psychiatric team'.
+In general this category refers to people with, or in need of, a diagnosis of a serious (sometimes referred to as severe) mental health illness, notably psychosis, bi-polar disorder, severe personality disorder and/or complex and psychotic depression.
+These are people who have disorders where the majority will have/need a 'care programme' and thus be under the treatment of a 'psychiatric team'.

-Like any person with a chronic illness, a person with a 'Serious Mental illness' can be at any phase of their illness (either coping well, stable and managing symptoms or in an acute phase, not coping or in need of urgent treatment).
+Like any person with a chronic illness, a person with a 'Serious Mental Illness' can be at any phase of their illness (either coping well, stable and managing symptoms or in an acute phase, not coping or in need of urgent treatment).

-This section explores the needs of people in Kent who are expected to be in this category and assess the predicted numbers of these people against the number of people currently known to 'Secondary' services.
+This section explores the needs of people in Kent who are expected to be in this category and assess the predicted numbers of these people against the number of people currently known to 'secondary' services.

 It is certain that the data presented here will raise more questions than provide answers.
-It will be up to all Health and Wellbeing Board (both locally and countywide) to ensure that the questions are both generated and answered.
+It will be up to all Health and Wellbeing Boards (both locally and county wide) to ensure that the questions are both generated and answered.
 This is why it is important that this needs assessment is a 'living document'- that is updated regularly with accurate data.

-Stepped Care
+Stepped care

-As stated earlier in this needs assessment the vast proportion of mental illness need in the population of Kent (97%) is for 'common mental illness', however the 3% of Severe Mental Illness (SMI) takes up the majority of health care expenditure.
+As stated earlier in this needs assessment, the vast proportion of mental illness needs of the population of Kent (97%) is for 'common mental illness', however the 3% of Severe Mental Illness (SMI) takes up the majority of health care expenditure.